robtejada/robtejada.github.io/about.md

 When I started working on gas giant planets, I found it challenging to gather all the relevant equations of state for H-He and other materials, along with miscibility curves.
 These are crucial components of modeling the interiors of Jupiter and Saturn.
 As a result, I put together a repo that attempts to centralize the most updated EOSes.
 I provide user-friendly Python 3 code along with H-He-Z mixtures.
 The details are described in [Tejada Arevalo et al. (2024)](https://iopscience.iop.org/article/10.3847/1538-4365/ad6cd7).
 The GitHub repo can be found [here](https://github.com/robtejada/eos/tree/main).
+A downloadable version of the EOS repo can be found [here](https://drive.google.com/drive/u/1/folders/1V13BQLZ9_VKWoZQp6T5i7OXp8zreIrt7)

 ## Contact  <!-- WHY: make it trivial to reach you -->
 * **Email:** arevalo(AT)princeton.edu